 News & Publications

 Mick's regular column in British Archaeology magazine (www.archaeologyUK.org): includes archaeology, photography, travel, gossip, name- and publication-dropping, autobiography and 'personality'....
 The first article centred around Hetty Pegler's Tump and mentioned Hazleton North chambered tomb, brilliantly excavated by Alan Saville who very sadly died in summer 2016.
 Two pages and three photos for the first article, then down to a regular one page and one photo.
 The second article, published in early February 2017, features the ancient Assyrian capital of Kalhu (Nimrud) near Mosul in northern Iraq.
 The third article, published in early April 2017, explores some of the slate quarrying landscapes of North Wales.
 The fourth article, published in early June 2017, looks at an open air praying place in Wester Ross connected with the formation of the Free Church of Scotland.
 Article number five, published 10 August 2017, centres around the Nine Stone Close stone circle in the Derbyshire Peak District, and mentions the photography of John Blakemore, Paul Hill, Thomas Josua Cooper and Fay Godwin.
 Number six, published 6 October 2017, looks at Pueblo Indian petroglyphs on a volcanic dyke in the Galisteo Basin south of Santa Fe, New Mexico.
 Number seven, published 6 December 2017, recalls digging on Medieval sites in Hull in the 1970s.
 Number eight, published 9 February 2018, considers similarities between false portals in Cotswold-Severn Neolithic tombs and in Egyptian mastabas.
-The latest, published 6 April 201, visits an Early Christian complex at Killabuonia, Co Kerry, in the Republic of Ireland.
+Number nine, published 6 April 2018, visits an Early Christian complex at Killabuonia, Co Kerry, in the Republic of Ireland.
+The latest, published 8 June 2018, goes in search of St Columba's legendary island of Hinba.

 The portrait of the author looking almost presentable was taken by Eve Boyle.